arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-6.md

 In reality, what you see on the right side of a `let!` is not a parsed value, but a parser.
-The special syntax `let!` runs the parser on the right, saves its result in the variable on the left and then continues parsing the rest, doing all the magic about passing `remaining` and pattern matching the `Result`.
+The special syntax `let!` runs the parser on the right, saves its result in the variable on the left and then continues parsing the rest, doing all the magic about passing `rest` and pattern matching the `Result`.
 Also in this case: we will build this syntax by hand, from the ground up, so don't worry if you cannot wrap your head around it just yet.